sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Downloading the publish profile.](./media/get-app-publish-file.png "Get publish profile")

-8. Save the file and move it to `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project`.
+8. Save the file and move it to `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project`.
 Later, we will need this file to import into Visual Studio for deployment.

 9. We need to ensure that Azure supports the version of .NET used in the solution.
 We will do this by changing the target framework on the solution to **.NET Framework 4.7.2**.
 Open the NorthwindMVC solution in Visual Studio.
 Right-click the NorthwindMVC project (not the solution) and select **Properties**.
 Find the **Target framework:** dropdown menu and select **.NET Framework 4.7.2**.